whirlxd/B102A/README.md

 Breakchain of the web

-> BIOME lints and formats your code BIOTA does too just differently.
+> Battery of tools for writing code which ensures you cannot be replaced.Ever.

 ## Features